 What it does not protect against: endpoint compromise (if your laptop is hacked, end-to-end doesn’t save you), key loss (lose the key, lose the data forever).

-What UK GDPR actually requires
+What does UK GDPR actually require for encryption?

 Article 32 of UK GDPR requires “appropriate technical and organisational measures” - appropriate to the risk.